 V1 and V2 summer buses can take bikes.

-I often prefer to do the short walk up to Flegere rather than wait at the end of the road.
-The green by the church is a nicer spot to wait and the buses are a bit more frequent.
+I prefer to do the short walk up to Flegere rather than wait at the end of the road.
+The green by the church is a nicer spot to wait and the buses are much more frequent.

 There’s a route diagram in the info folder to clarify!

 Trains are much less frequent but efficient, punctual and comfortable.
-The Swiss site sbb.ch/en/home.htm is rather better then the French one for checking train times
+Note that none go directly to the lifts, though.
+The Swiss site sbb.ch/en/home.htm is rather better then the French one for checking train times.

 Food and shopping delivery: